 The cool part…

-This office chair can also come with a headrest, which also helps with neck pain (see other best office chairs for neck pain).
+This office chair can also come with a headrest, which also helps with neck pain.

 Ergohuman is one of the best office chairs and it is available in different variations:

 - Mesh back and leather seat without a headrest

 - Mesh back and leather seat with a headrest

 - Mesh fabric with a low back without a headrest